nielskee/draft-articles/TechnicalHiringPart2.md

 code, I'd say their grey matter is working pretty well for them.

-They're used also in assessing the potential of graduate entrants to companies, the rationale being that recent graduates don't have a work history or easily demonstrable skills to draw on.
+They're used also in assessing the potential of graduate entrants to companies, the rationale sometimes given that recent graduates don't have a work history or easily demonstrable skills to draw on.
 What graduates do have, though, is a very recent and detailed record of academic attainment, so I still find this puzzling.

 I don't get it.
 Perhaps my inductive reasoning isn't all it should be.
 But still, hard pass.